marcinofulus/iCSEbook1/Warsztaty/source/Parrondos_paradox.rst

-Parrondo's paradox serves as an illustration of Brownian ratchets by means of appropriately combining two games where throwing dice represents the random Brownian motion.
+Parrondo's paradox serves as an illustration of Brownian ratchets by means of appropriately combining two games where tossing a coin represents the random Brownian motion.